 If you choose to blog about a class or a project, I ask that you tell your story using your words and your pictures.
 They are way more powerful and authentic than mine.
 Be mindful if it is a private class that you may be divulging my secrets that were meant for you (the paying customer).
 Be sure to let me know when you hit publish and I will do my best to come by and leave some love!

 Feel free to share/reshare/repin/regram – that’s good for business-danielle and personal-danielle – I ask that you include my name, Danielle Donaldson and/or a link back to my website and/or social media.

-My content is protected by intellectual property/copyright law.
+My content on this site and in my books are protected by intellectual property/copyright law.
 My art (step-by-step/examples/work in progress/finished pieces) on my website, social media, online offerings, and in-person events are the Intellectual Property of Danielle Donaldson (creativeGIRL).

 - If you share, redistribute or copy my Intellectual Property, in any public format you will receive a private (no public shaming allowed) cease and desist email/social media message to remove Property immediately.

-- If you do not respond accordingly to the cease and desist message, you will be removed from the class and will denied access to future classes I offer.
+- If you do not respond accordingly to the cease and desist message, you will be removed from ALL classes and will denied access to future classes I offer WITHOUT REFUND.

 - The art you create based on following my instructions – class projects, samples and exercises – are for your PERSONAL use only.
 You cannot sell them.
 Gifting them to those you love is perfectly ok.
 And they will love you for it.
 (Ex. you create a cute girl following a step-by-step – you cannot sell it.)